Dimension and model reduction approaches for linear Bayesian inverse problems with rank-deficient prior covariances

 \subsection{Results and discussion}

-We first compare the posterior approximations in the restricted space associated with $\mathrm{Ran}(\PrCov)$ where LIS dimension reduction is optimal, see \cref{cor: restricted optimality}.
-The mean and posterior approximation error metrics for both the incompatible and the compatible prior covariance are shown in \cref{fig: ISS_reduced_space}.
+\paragraph{ISS1R benchmark} We first compare the posterior approximations in the restricted space associated with $\mathrm{Ran}(\PrCov)$ where LIS dimension reduction is optimal, see \cref{cor: restricted optimality}.
+The mean and covariance approximation error metrics for both the incompatible and the compatible prior covariance are shown in \cref{fig: ISS_reduced_space}.

 The metrics for comparison in the restricted space are the Förstner metric in $\mathbb{R}^s$ for the restricted covariance approximation compared to $\hat{\mathbf{\Gamma}}_{\mathrm{pos}}$ and the $\left\|\cdot\right\|_{\hat{\mathbf{\Gamma}}_{\mathrm{pos}}^{-1}}$-norm Bayes risk for the restricted mean approximation compared to $\hat{\pmb{\mu}}_{\mathrm{pos}}$.
 To compute these metrics, we restrict to the $s$-dimensional space associated with the range of the prior covariance as discussed in \cref{subsec: Spantini-rankdef}.